Braga The North, Portugal Travel Guide

 Motorways (autoestradas, A-roads) maintain excellence.
 National roads (Estradas Nacionais, N-roads) are also generally good.

-No specific exit fees or taxes are levied upon departure from Portugal.
-Airport taxes are typically included in flight tickets.
+No specific exit fees or taxes are levied on departing from Portugal.
+Airport taxes are typically included in plane tickets.

 Porto Airport (OPO) and Braga's train/bus stations provide traveler facilities.